Goctionni/twine-dugger/docs/README.md

 # twine-dugger – Developer Onboarding

 Welcome!
 This document set orients new contributors to **twine-dugger** (0.0.0).
-The project is a Chrome DevTools extension that inspects and diffs the runtime state of **Twine** games (SugarCube & Harlowe), and provides tools to view and mutate that state.
+The project is a Chrome DevTools extension that inspects and diffs the runtime state of **Twine** games (SugarCube, Harlowe, Chapbook and Snowman), and provides tools to view and mutate that state and view and update passages.

 ## Quick links